bigeye-zhang/wealth/README.md

 # wealth
-a walth manage tools to account my money  ;it also has a beatuiful dashboard
+a walth manage tools to account my money
+it also has a beatuiful dashboard